Viola – You Can’t Get There from Here (Musicians)(Psychology)(Pain)(Strain)(Injuries)(Posture)(Alexander Technique)

-This ebook, An Alexander Technique Approach to Jazz and Rock Guitar Technique, is published in a PDF format.
-It is very detailed and practical, and it will give you the physical tools you need to take the limits off of your ability to create the accurate guitar technique you want without sacrificing your body.
+This ebook, An Alexander Technique Approach to Viola Technique, is published in a PDF format.
+It is very detailed and practical, and it will give you the physical tools you need to take the limits off of your ability to create the accurate viola technique you want without sacrificing your body.

 This ebook is also for sale on all AMAZON websites in a KINDLE format.

 Located in Albuquerque, New Mexico, U.S.A.
 (MOVEMENT THERAPY)

 When I was in New York training to be an Alexander Technique teacher, one of my favorite New York sayings was, “You can’t get there from here.”
 This was an answer when someone asked you directions.
 It was such a New York type reply, because can’t you get somewhere from anywhere?